CNES/cars/docs/source/user_guide/cli.rst

 .. note::

-  Whenever possible we strongly recommand the use of separate files to reference the geommetric models.
+  Whenever possible we strongly recommend the use of separate files to reference the geometric models.
 Indeed, using embedded RPC will soon be obsolete.

 Optionally, one can provide CARS an additional raster that shall be projected onto the final DSM grid.
 This can be useful to create an ortho-image.